maaz-io/ATS-GPT-/README.md

 ![CSS3](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![Groq](https://img.shields.io/badge/AI-Groq%20%7C%20Gemini-orange?style=for-the-badge)

-*Analyzes resumes against job requirements and returns structured, actionable feedback — powered by an architecture where users can bring their own AI provider key.*

-# ATS GPT ATS GPT is a purpose-built resume intelligence platform for evaluating a resume against a specific job description and turning the result into practical next steps.
+*Analyzes resumes against job requirements and returns structured, actionable feedback — powered by an architecture where users can bring their own AI provider key.
+ATS GPT ATS GPT is a purpose-built resume intelligence platform for evaluating a resume against a specific job description and turning the result into practical next steps.
 It combines document extraction, ATS-oriented analysis, structured scoring, keyword and skills comparison, configurable evaluation preferences, resume enhancement, cover-letter generation, and PDF resume building in one focused workflow.
 The product is not designed as a general-purpose chatbot.
-Its prompts, response schemas, parsing logic, caching, and interface are organized around the decisions people make when applying for a job. >
+Its prompts, response schemas, parsing logic, caching, and interface are organized around the decisions people make when applying for a job.*
-**Resume Intelligence, Operationalized**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 </div>